vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 We need the std140 layout description to make the array match how arrays work in cpp.
 That std140 enforces some rules about how the memory is laid out, and what is its alignment.
 The set is now 1, and binding is 0, referencing that it's a new descriptor set slot.

 We are also using `readonly buffer` instead of `uniform` when declaring it.
 Shader Storage buffers can be read or written to, so we need to let Vulkan know.
-THey are also defined with `buffer` instead of `uniform`.
+They are also defined with `buffer` instead of `uniform`.

 The array inside is also not sized.
 You can only have unsized arrays in storage buffers.
 This will let the shader scale to whatever buffer size we have.